Purinat33/hpc_flask/docs/02-architecture.md

 - DB and Adminer live on a private network in **dev**; in **prod** Adminer is removed and DB is managed/hosted.
 - `slurmrestd` must be TLS-protected and authenticated (e.g., JWT).
 - Payment webhooks require **HMAC/signature** verification and strict amount/currency checks.
+- **Copilot**: Ollama is an internal service; per-IP rate limit enforced at the app.

 ---